Shelley Society: Political interpretations

-Influence and legacy
+Humanitarian League

 Many of the founders of the Humanitarian League, established in 1891 by the English socialist Henry S. Salt and others, had previously been members of the society.
-The League, which drew on pre-Marxian radical traditions, became a key forum for advancing the ethical argument for vegetarianism, with Salt and fellow members such as Howard Williams emphasising the moral rather than physiological case for the diet.
+The League, which drew on pre-Marxian radical traditions, became a forum for ethical arguments for vegetarianism, with Salt and fellow members such as Howard Williams emphasising the moral rather than physiological case for the diet.

+Shelley Memorial Fund

-The society's discussions about commemorating Percy Bysshe Shelley's centenary in 1892 helped inspire the creation of the Shelley Memorial Fund.
-J. Stanley Little, who had served as the society's honorary secretary, proposed a public library at Horsham as a suitable memorial.
-A fundraising appeal signed by prominent literary figures, including Lord Tennyson, William Morris, and Henry Irving, was launched but raised little money, and the scheme for a library and museum was abandoned.
+The society's discussions about commemorating Percy Bysshe Shelley's centenary in 1892 helped lead to the Shelley Memorial Fund.
+J. Stanley Little, who had served as the society's honorary secretary, proposed a public library at Horsham as a memorial.
+A fundraising appeal signed by literary figures including Lord Tennyson, William Morris, and Henry Irving, was launched but raised little money, and the scheme for a library and museum was abandoned.
 The collected funds were eventually placed in trust and, after several decades without use, were transferred to West Sussex County Council in 1927 to endow the Shelley Memorial Prize, awarded annually in local schools for achievement in science and letters.